renanvamo/renanvamo/README.md

 - :grey_exclamation: I'm currently working for a private company, so I have been using my github less than I would like.

-- :blue_book: Actually, I'm learning Java Frameworks, documentation with Swagger and other Stuffs that I need to use on my job.
+- :blue_book: Lately, I'm learning some frameworks for Java, documentation with Swagger and other stuffs that I need to use on my job.

 - ❓ Ask me anything about my experiencies, and also contact me at [Linkedin](https://www.linkedin.com/in/renan-moraes-a86805203/?_l=pt_BR)